 At a company i worked we had a team of brilliant engineers but the team was struggling to get work done and the PM on the team was frustrated because the team had to wait days or weeks to get a response from the business person.
 The team was new to the domain and needed a business person to explain the specifics of that domain.
 The team escalated to leadership regarding the need for a product owner to work with the team.

 There were only a couple of people with deep knowledge of the domain and they were overseas.
 They already had responsibilities that kept them occupied full-time.
 The product owner was trying to help out as much as possible.
-The leadership said that nothing could be done at this time and asked the engineers to work in the same timezone as the product owners and maybe they would be able to get faster response.
-It was also suggested that the team consolidate all requests and send only one email per day since the product owner was distracted by too many emails from different members of the team.
+The team was asked to consolidate all requests and send only one email per day since the product owner was distracted by too many emails from different members of the team.

 The team was unhappy and morale was quite low.
-The PM shared this with me during a coffee break.
-I suggested the team get together and we discuss the options available to us.
-My intention was to get the team to come up with an answer, and i would just nudge the conversation along.
-In the meeting i let the team members brainstorm and i asked the team to use concrete examples from past cycles where they had failed to deliver.
-A key learning from the meeting was the team was accepting workitems in a development cycle even though the requirements were not clear.
+The PM shared this with me and I suggested the team get together to discuss the options available to us.
+My intention was to get the team to come up with an answer and I would nudge the conversation along by asking questions.
+In the meeting I let the team members brainstorm and asked the team to use concrete examples from past cycles where they had failed to deliver.
+It seemed to me from the conversation that the team was accepting work items in a development cycle even though the requirements were not clear.
 This meant that the leadership saw the team was working on backlog items but not delivering working software.
-As the team continued to discuss, they converged on a single action item: Only accept work items for a development cycle that were clear and had a proper acceptance criteria.
+I asked questions to confirm my understanding.
+As the team continued to discuss, it became clear that they were aware of this but did not want to seem like they were being difficult.
+I asked the team to identify action items based on what the team could control.
+The team converged on a single action item: Only accept work items for a development cycle that were clear and had a proper acceptance criteria.

 Over the next few cycles the team worked on and delivered all work items that were clear.
 For the items the team rejected, they added details on why it was rejected and questions for the product owner.
 This meant that the workload was lower for the team and the team invested this time in improving their development pipeline.
 The leadership understood where the bottleneck was and worked out a way to get the product owner to fly-in and sit with the team.
 The product owner’s other responsibilites were transitioned to a different person.